Beyond immunity: vitamin C may significantly reduce the risk of cardiovascular mortality

 - A study by DSM has shown vitamin C to be the second most common supplement to be recommended by general practitioners (GPs) and pharmacists

-- In addition, other nutrients including omega-3 fatty acids EPA and DHA have been linked to improving cardiovascular health
+- In addition, other nutrients including omega-3 fatty acids EPA and DHA have been linked to supporting cardiovascular health

 As part of the Seguimiento Universidad de Navarra (SUN) project, data was collected from 13,421 individuals over the course of 11 years, with information gathered using questionnaires mailed to participants every two years.
 They were asked to report on how frequently they had consumed 136 different foods and beverages in the past 12 months, allowing researchers to understand not only the levels of vitamin C in their diets but other variables such as fiber and calorie intake.
 They were also required to provide medical details on any cardiovascular events they had experienced during this time.
 The analyzed data revealed that cardiovascular mortality was 70% less likely for those with a higher intake of vitamin C in their diet.